pawarchetan/auction-app/README.md

     * go to http://localhost:8080/graphiql  <br />
   * **Heroku:**
     *  https://blooming-oasis-64276.herokuapp.com/graphiql
+    *  Heroku mLab Mongo has been used everywhere.
+I think I opted out for free tier, so it doesnt allow me to rename db name.

 #### Code coverage :
 * Approximately more than 90% code has been covered.